-Earth Notes: On Ubitricity EV Mobile MPAN Magic
+Earth Notes: On Ubitricity EV Mobile MPAN Magic (2017)

-I have never owned a car, though I sometimes drive (probably more miles outside the UK than in it!).
-Our rather upmarket conveyancing lawyer was horrified to discover that "we had no guaranteed parking" to which I replied that "I don't have a car" to his slight discomfort.
+I have never owned a car.
+I do sometimes drive.
+(Likely more miles outside the UK than in it!)
+Our upmarket conveyancer was horrified that we had no guaranteed parking for our new house.
+To which I replied that we did not have a car.
+He was horrified!

 Clever Cable, Tag-along Tariff

 The ubitricity scheme provides a smart charging cable for your car.
 The cable contains an Internet-connected meter.
 The cable connects you to power in the lamp post.
 It also connects to an appropriate domestic tariff.
 Just as if you were carrying around your home electricity meter with you.
 But without the rather long extension cable!
 You are billed as your mobile phone is, for usage, wherever you are.

 That tariff could also reward charging at grid-friendly times.

 The charging cables are locked at both ends.
 Thus hard to steal.

 Your home electricity supply meter comes with an identifier called an MPAN (Meter Point Administration Number).
 An MPAN normally implies a fixed building and location.
 The ubitricity MPANs are mobile.

 Street lights typically draw 100W.
 But their wiring can handle many kilowatts.
 Enough to provide a fast charge.
 Faster than from a domestic 13 amp (13A) socket in fact.
 So plan to plug in overnight on your street.
 Or for a top-up while visiting shops.
 Or even at work.
 You'll be sorted!